G1ll0u/MillMix_Jubi/README.md

 It also adds some values to "M" menu, you can now set villager names distance to 0 and totally hide names.
 It's also useful for culture creators because it fixes millagers not planting if the farm building has no chests (only custom addons have farms without chests)

-### What's a goal ?
-A goal is simply the target of a villager.
-For example, the farmer goals will be harvestWheat, plantWheat, getBackResourceHome among others.

 ### Current features :
 | Target                        | Feature                                                                                  | Status      | Note                                                                                                                                                                           |
 |-------------------------------|------------------------------------------------------------------------------------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|